gluconeogenewiz/cse15l-lab-report/report5.md

 ```
 After making this change, the bug will be fixed, and the program will correctly calculate the sum of the numbers without throwing an ArrayIndexOutOfBoundsException.
 ```

+## Reflection

+From lab,  I learned about the grep command and its usage in Linux systems. grep is used to search for specific text patterns within files or directories by providing it with a pattern to search for.
+The -i option enables case-insensitive searching, allowing matches regardless of letter case.
+The -v option inverts matches and displays lines that do not contain the specified pattern.
+The -n option displays line numbers along with the matched lines.
+The -r option enables recursive searching in directories and subdirectories.
+Overall, grep is a powerful command-line tool for efficient text pattern searching.
+I think I was able to really understand these commands because I was forced to write a whole lab report on it.